relops/rmq/README.md

   rmq [OPTIONS]

 Application Options:
-  -d, --direction=  Use rmq to send (-d in) or receive (-d out) messages -x, --exchange=   The exchange to send to (-d in) or bind a queue to when receiving (-d out) -q, --queue=      The queue to receive from (when used with -d in) -P, --persistent  Use persistent messaging (false) -n, --no-declare  If set, then don't attempt to declare the queue or bind it (false) -f, --prefetch=   The number of outstanding acks a receiver will be limited to, default of 0 means unbounded (0) -k, --key=        The key to use for routing (-d in) or for queue binding (-d out) -c, --count=      The number of messages to send (10) -i, --interval=   The delay (in ms) between sending or receiving messages (0) -z, --size=       Message size in kB (1)
+  -d, --direction=   Use rmq to send (-d in) or receive (-d out) messages -x, --exchange=    The exchange to send to (-d in) or bind a queue to when receiving (-d out) -q, --queue=       The queue to receive from (when used with -d in) -P, --persistent   Use persistent messaging (false) -n, --no-declare   If set, then don't attempt to declare the queue or bind it (false) -f, --prefetch=    The number of outstanding acks a receiver will be limited to, default of 0 means unbounded (0) -k, --key=         The key to use for routing (-d in) or for queue binding (-d out) -c, --count=       The number of messages to send (10) -i, --interval=    The delay (in ms) between sending or receiving messages (0) -g, --concurrency= The number of processes per connection (1) -m, --connections= The number of connections to use (1) -z, --size=        Message size in kB (1)
-  -t, --stddev=     Standard deviation of message size (0) -r, --renew       Automatically resubscribe when the server cancels a subscription (used for mirrored queues) (false) -u, --user=       The user to connect as (guest)
-  -w, --pass=       The user's password (guest)
+  -t, --stddev=      Standard deviation of message size (0) -r, --renew        Automatically resubscribe when the server cancels a subscription (used for mirrored queues) (false) -u, --user=        The user to connect as (guest) -w, --pass=        The user's password (guest)
   -H, --host=        The Rabbit host to connect to (localhost) -p, --port=        The Rabbit port to connect on (5672) -e, --entropy      Display message level entropy information (false) -V, --version      Print rmq version and exit

 Help Options:
   -h, --help       Show this help message